skandavaidyanath/website/content/project/mpii/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-This project is for my undergraduate thesis at the Max Planck Institute for Informatics under [Dr. Andrew Yates](https://andrewyates.net/) and [Dr. Paramita Mirza](https://paramitamirza.com/) and is currently in progress.
+Used deep reinforcement learning to recommend travel destinations to users based on forum posts and user reviews.
+Used deep reinforcement learning to improve document retrieval from a corpus via document expansion.
+This project was a part of my undergraduate thesis at the Max Planck Institute for Informatics under [Dr. Andrew Yates](https://andrewyates.net/) and [Dr. Paramita Mirza](https://paramitamirza.com/).